I8C/sonar-flow-plugin/README.md

 ## Usage
 The plugin will check and scan flow.xml files.
 It will also scan the node.ndf files and add them to the corresponding flow.xml file as child.

+## License
+The sonar-flow-plugin is available under the [GNU Lesser General Public License v3.0](LICENSE.txt).